Losant/losant-docs/docs/workflows/data/modbus-write.md

 # Modbus: Write

-The *Modbus Write Node* allows you to write to multiple registers from your Modbus machine.
+The *Modbus Write Node* allows you to write to multiple registers from your Modbus.
 This node is *only* available in workflows for your [Edge Device Agent](/edge-compute/edge-agent-usage/).

 ![Modbus Write Node](/images/workflows/data/modbus-write-node.png "Modbus Write Node")